munificent/craftinginterpreters/book/functions.md

 </aside>

 Our Java interpreter for Lox doesn't really need a limit, but having a maximum number of arguments will simplify our bytecode interpreter in part three.
-It ensures we can encode the number of arguments to a call in a fixed number of bits in the bytecode.
 We want our two interpreters to be compatible with each other, even in weird corner cases like this, so we'll add the same limit to jlox.

 ^code check-max-arity (1 before, 1 after)